mcherryleigh/protractor-selenium-docker/README.md

     ./stack swarmdown [chrome|firefox] -- Stops the swarm browser containers and removes them but leaves the hub alone" ./stack alldown [chrome|firefox] -- Stops all containers related to this project" ./stack swarmdown [chrome|firefox] -- Runs the nodejs container that runs the tests"

+##TravisCI
+The .travis.yml file defines a build that runs only the hub and a single chrome container and then starts up the nodejs container to run tests.
+Run results are visible from the project's [build history on travis-ci.org](https://travis-ci.org/mcherryleigh/protractor-selenium-docker/builds).